Mole Crickets | Identification, Habitat, and Control

 Are Mole Crickets Harmful to Humans and Dogs

 More crickets are not harmful to humans.
-In fact, in Thailand and some regions in Papua New Guinea, mole crickets serve as components of the local diet, which are either deep-fried or curried.
+In fact, in Thailand and some regions in Papua New Guinea, mole crickets serve as components of the local diet, which citizens either deep-fry or incorporate in curries.

 On the other hand, crickets are neither poisonous nor toxic to dogs.
 In fact, crickets serve as an additional protein component in pet food.